say123ali/say123ali/README.md

 Strong hands-on Statistical modelling, Machine learning, Deep learning, AI, NLP, Computer Vision, Python,SQL .

 I have 1.8 year of experience as Programmer Analyst in Cognizant Technology Solutions and 1+ years of experience in various fields and internship as Data Scientist, looking for transition to the Data Scientist Role.
-With interest in analyzing raw data and statistics, brings excellent communication abilities with hands-on experience in building Machine Learning models,natural language processing , deep learning ,transfer learning models to solve challenging business problems with deployment.

 I have worked on a variety of domains and projects.